GetStream/kmp-sample-template/README.md

 # KMP Sample Template

-This is a simple Kotlin Multiplatform and Compose Multiplatform template designed to build applications for both Android and iOS.
+This is a minimal Kotlin Multiplatform and Compose Multiplatform template designed to build applications for both Android and iOS.

 ## Kotlin Multiplatform (KMP)